-If we accept a referral we endeavor to see a young person as soon as possible.
+If we accept a referral we endeavour to see the young person as soon as possible.
 Initially, we would offer them an assessment.
-Our psychosocial assessments usually comprises of 3 to 6 appointments, with one or two mental health professionals from the team.
+Our psychosocial assessment usually takes 3 to 6 appointments, and is with one or two mental health professionals from the team.
 Assessment appointments are usually offered around every four to six weeks and each appointment is usually for an hour.
-We sometimes might offer longer appointments and/or see people less frequently depending on each family's needs.
+We sometimes might offer longer appointments and/or see people less frequently depending on the needs of the family.

 Assessments can be longer or shorter depending on a number of factors.
 Our specialist assessment is a wide-ranging one, aiming to explore and understand the child or young person’s past and current gender identification, as well as their development across a number of areas of their life.

 After the assessment is completed, we will consider together what help is needed to ensure that the young person thrives.
 What happens next will depend on the young person’s age, gender experiences and the support they and the family are already receiving.